SandraCoburn/ecommerce-sample/README.md

 - In your root folder add a new folder for `firebase`
 - Create a new js file `firebase.utils.js`
 - Add Firebase SDK by copying and pasting the firebaseConfig script
+- After deploying go to authentication/authorized domains and add the deployed domain to be able to use the sign in feature

 ```
 import firebase from "firebase/app"